ninedigit/wixsharpextensions/README.md

 ## Features

 - Multilanguage MSI (OS will pick UI language based on machine locale settings).
-- Types expressions to allow conditional installation based on OS version and architecture.
+- Strongly typed expressions to allow conditional installation based on OS version and/or OS architecture.
 - Detection whether .NET core is installed on machine
 - Detection what version of .NET core is installed on machine.
 - Boostrapper with online and offline prerequisities.